Podcast ep. 003 - Paul Davis on fixing big Linux audio issues

 If there are companies are out there that have ideas and they think they can work within those constraints, then I’m all for more collaborations or even just forks.
 But without those three I think it’s probably not gonna work elsewhere.

 All interviews take time.
-There's always the research stage, conversations on and off the record, editing — especially in podcasts — etc. The thing that really consumed a lot of my time here was preparing the transcript for people who would rather read text.
-So if you enjoy the work I do, you can support me on Patreon or Liberapay, or make a one-time donation.
+There’s always the research stage, conversations on and off the record, editing — especially in podcasts — etc. The thing that really consumed a lot of my time here was preparing the transcript for people who would rather read text.
+So if you enjoy the work I do, you can subscribe on Patreon or make a one-time donation with BuyMeACoffee or Wise (see here for more info).
+Going forward, transcripts will be available to Patreon subscribers only.